vlitzke/kitchenflies/DNAseq/13_LD/README.md

 ## Decay

-Two methods, you can either do this using plink.
+Two methods, you can either do this using plink.....

 To compare, I did it on 1) all SNPs, and then on 2) biallelic SNPs only

+⚠️ This uses a LOT of memory, so make sure you have requested enough on a node within an interactive job (if not using a slurm file).

 ```
 plink \